 How long is the bus ride from Bangkok to Chiang Mai?

 It’s about 690kms/431mi from Bangkok to Chiang Mai so traveling by bus takes a long time but you’ll see plenty of beautiful scenery along the way.
 Schedules show a shortest journey time of 9.5 hours, up to 12 hours for some bus companies.
 Travel website, 12Go, sells tickets for Sombat Tour, Bangkok Busline, Lignite Tour, Budsarakham Tour, and Tara Tour, and you can choose from VIP or Express buses.

 How much is the train from Bangkok to Chiang Mai?

 The train journey from Bangkok to Chiang Mai is an amazing experience, providing you choose your tickets wisely!
 The cheapest are 2nd class seats for around 900 baht, but it’s worth spending more and getting a Sleeper, to travel overnight and sleep.
 These tickets cost from around 1,000 baht to over 1,700 baht for a 1st class sleeper.
-Compare all prices and trains, and book online at 12Go.

 How far is Chiang Mai from Bangkok?

 It’s about 700kms (435mi) from Bangkok to Chiang Mai, in Northern Thailand.
 By road or rail it’s a long journey, with buses taking around 10 to 12 hours, while trains can take as much as 14 hours, both with overnight options.
 Book tickets through 12Go and compare all the prices; flights are much faster and can actually cost less than the train, while buses are usually cheapest.

 Did you find this guide useful?